Exposed (UFO): Plot

 Foster's investigation leads him to Commander Edward Straker.
 Straker agrees to meet Foster at the Harlington-Straker Studios that are used as a cover for the secret SHADO Control base located beneath.
 Straker is in fact testing Foster to see if he is capable of joining SHADO.
 Foster passes the induction and Straker reveals all about the UFO threat that Earth faces, also revealing that both Jackson and Jim's sister are actually SHADO operatives.

 Production

 Locations used for the filming included MGM-British Studios and Neptune House at ATV Elstree Studios, both in Borehamwood.

 Reception

+Comparing it to "a twisted version of a mytharc X-Files story", John Kenneth Muir considered the episode "fascinating" for portraying SHADO from the point of view of an outsider, and for highlighting the organisation's flexible ethics: "Basically, the organisation organises a vast, complex conspiracy to prevent anyone from knowing the truth about what happened to Foster's co-pilot and plane [...]
+From an outside perspective, none of this is very nice, or even legal."
+He added: "In many UFO episodes, Straker makes it plain that the aliens must be destroyed at any cost [...]
+And yet, there is always, at the same time, a 'human cost' for these victories [...]
+Straker is willing to see Foster destroyed if he doesn't pass SHADO's test."
+Muir also noted that once accepted into SHADO, Foster willingly joins the conspiracy, arguably showing himself to be morally flawed: "In other words, Foster is not okay with the truth being hidden from him, but once he's on the inside, he's okay with the truth being hidden from others.
+This hypocrisy doesn't reveal him in the best light."

 Review website anorakzone.com describes the episode as "functional but decent" and "watchable stuff – although, unlike the best of UFO, there's never really any sense that the story will go in an area you didn't expect".